In This Article

-If you’re currently using the Chime Credit Builder Visa® Credit Card¹ or considering signing up for our new secured card, it’s important to understand how it can help build your credit.
-To start, let’s jump into the basics: how it works, what we report on, and what to expect!
+If you’re currently using or considering signing up for our secured credit card, the Chime Credit Builder Visa® Credit Card,¹ find out how it may help build your credit.
+Let’s jump into the basics: how it works, what we report on, and what you could expect.

 Chime® Credit Builder Secured Visa® Credit Card